 The solution is to set and maintain firm boundaries on where you’ll be spending time.
 Don’t get drawn into overwork; delegate actively to subordinates or postpone activities that aren’t absolutely crucial.
 Don’t get drawn into making trips to see every aunt and uncle if you feel more obligated than enthused.
 (If you do feel enthusiastic about it, make a plan so it happens!)

 If setting boundaries makes you feel like Scrooge, remember: you’re setting boundaries not to refuse to do anything, but to make healthy room for the things you really need to do and want to do.
 Boundaries exist to help protect you and your priorities or goals.

 Delegating can work wonders to help you prioritize your time and make the end of the year a wonderful time — and so can outsourcing!
 In fact, outsourcing can work wonders if you have a small business with limited or no employees.

 A small business owner’s time can especially be drained by administrative issues such as payroll or systems.
 Many business owners try to handle these issues in downtime before the New Year.
 But your time is better spent with work no one but you can do, such as strategizing future plans or hiring key personnel.
 Payroll and systems issues can be outsourced relatively easily and cost-effectively.
 See How to Streamline Your Business and Save Time with Payroll for Small Businesses.

 The same is true of taxes and accounting.
 Since tax season happens fairly soon after the holidays, some business owners may use the pre-new year time to gather their tax information.
 But it may maximize your time more effectively to outsource your tax and accounting, which can also be done relatively easily and cost-effectively.
 Remember: Guidant can help you with all your small business needs — from bookkeeping and tax to payroll and business valuations.

-Take Charge of Your Work-Life Balance Today
+Take Charge of Your Work Life Balance